datalad-handbook/book/docs/intro/installation.rst

 possible approach that should work on any Windows computer, like one that you may have just bought.

+**Python**:
+   Windows itself does not ship with Python, it must be installed separately.
+   An installation via ``uv`` (described below) can automatically take care of installing it.

 **Git**:
     .. index::
        pair: install Git; on Windows